Missing Northland woman: Bridget Simmonds' mother wants recurring nightmare to end

 She has not been to the Parakao property and does not want to but just hopes police find evidence that will end her nightmare and give the family closure.

-Detective Senior Sergeant John Clayton said since she was reported missing police had been working tirelessly to find Simmonds and on Wednesday had carried out a number of search warrants.
+Detective Senior Sergeant John Clayton said since she was reported missing, police had been working tirelessly to find Simmonds and on Wednesday had carried out a number of search warrants.

 Recently, police had received new information from the public, which had led investigators to believe foul play may be involved.